Opendigitalradio/ODR-DabMod/README.md

 - ETI sources: ETI-over-TCP, file (Raw, Framed and Streamed) and ZeroMQ
 - A Telnet and ZeroMQ remote-control that can be used to change some parameters during runtime and retrieve statistics.
-  See doc/README-RC.md for more information
+  See `doc/README-RC.md` for more information
 - ZeroMQ PUB and REP output.
 - Ongoing work about digital predistortion for PA linearisation.
-  See python/dpd/README.md
+  See `python/dpd/README.md`
 - A web GUI for control and supervision of modulator and predistortion engine.
-See python/gui/README.md
+See `python/gui/README.md`
 - A prototype algorithm for crest factor reduction.

-The src/ directory contains the source code of ODR-DabMod.
+The `src/` directory contains the source code of ODR-DabMod.

-The doc/ directory contains the ODR-DabMod documentation, an example configuration file and a script for munin integration.
+The `doc/` directory contains the ODR-DabMod documentation, an example configuration file and a script for munin integration.

-The lib/ directory contains source code of libraries needed to build ODR-DabMod.
+The `lib/` directory contains source code of libraries needed to build ODR-DabMod.

-The python/ directory contains a web-based graphical control interface and the digital predistortion project.
+The `python/` directory contains a web-based graphical control interface and the digital predistortion project.

 INSTALL
 =======
-See the INSTALL file for installation instructions.
+See the INSTALL.md file for installation instructions.

 LICENCE
 =======